Last updated on March 3rd, 2020 at 09:16 am

-Florida authors know Florida best, so this year’s book list focuses on writers who live here and are passionate about their state, adventurers who have paddled remote streams, lakes and rivers, hiked and biked forest trails or camped in Florida’s uniquely tropical environment.
+Florida authors know Florida best, so this year’s book picks focus on Florida authors who are passionate about their state, adventurers who have paddled remote streams, lakes and rivers, hiked and biked forest trails or camped in Florida’s uniquely tropical environment.

 These books are not meant to be read cover to cover, but rather to be used as a reference to build an itinerary for exploring authentic Florida, the Florida you won’t see from beachfront condo towers or the Magic Kingdom.

 Quixotic Key West & the Lower Keys Travel Guide

 People who love visiting Key West often wonder: Where do locals dine (or drink or shop or snorkel.)
 Well, this guidebook is by Karuna Eberl and Steve Alberts, who live on Cudjoe Key in the Lower Keys, and that’s what makes it special.
 We’ve visited the Keys dozens of times, but still learn lots of interesting things from this entertaining and useful guide.
 The book is full of practical listings for where to eat, stay and go, but it is also full of quirky stories that are part of what makes Key West unique.
 It’s a 288-page, full-color guide to Key West and the Lower Keys and covers travel, nature, history, and the environment. $19.95 on Amazon.

 Ed and Deborah Higgins are retirees from Massachusetts who found their paradise on Florida’s paddle trails.
 So off they went, and they reported on their adventures in these two fabulous guides.
 If you are a canoe or kayak enthusiast looking to get away for a few hours of peace, tranquility, and natural beauty, this paddling guide will certainly take you there.
 The book includes 25 recreational paddles in Southwest and Central Florida, near their home in Punta Gorda. $18.95 on Amazon